 There are close to 200 clubs in North America alone, with nearly 1000 players competing in the most refined version of the NAH Tour Series.
 This culminated with the most successful North American Hardcourt Bike Polo Championship to date, setting records for viewership and arguably the deepest field of competitive players in any tournament.

-If you are interested in the history of bike polo in general, check out the Wikipedia page.
+If you are interested in a broad history of bike polo, check out the Wikipedia page.